 Everyone makes use of their home’s spaces a bit differently.
 Some families prioritize kitchen time while others enjoy their living rooms better.
 Other families spend more time in their bedrooms or outside.

 When you are staging your home, you need to take into account how your potential buyers would want to use the space.
-You need to make it easy for them to envision the perfect life in your home.
+It would help if you made it easy for them to envision the perfect life in your home.

 Thinking about your home’s best features will help you highlight them by putting more effort into staging them.
 If you have a beautiful deck with a great view, for example, spend time cleaning up and staging the deck as the perfect leisure space.
 By making sure those features shine, you’ll be making your home irresistible.